Ice luge: Composition and production

 An ice luge can be carved from a block of ice or cast from a mold.
 Some designs incorporate the use of a tube that exists within an ice sculpture.
 Companies that create ice sculptures may purvey ice luges, and some ice companies also create and sell custom designs.
 Ice luges can also be homemade, and molds are available to consumers for doing so.

 Uses

 Typically liquor, such as vodka, is poured into a channel at the top of the luge and dispensed at the bottom of the channel, either into the mouth of a participant or a glass.
 There is a possibility that vodka may be diluted with water when ice luges are used (along with other beverages).
 Martinis and champagne are also sometimes chilled and served using ice luges.
-They're sometimes utilized in ice bars, which are drinking establishments made primarily of ice.
+They are sometimes utilized in ice bars, which are drinking establishments made primarily of ice.
 Ice luges have also been used for the consumption of oysters.